dufourc1/dufourc1/README.md

 ## 🔧 Technologies & Tools

 I mostly code in Python and I am starting to discover Julia.
-I also know my way with  R, Matlab, C++, and Java.
+I also know my way around  R, Matlab, C++, and Java.

 Here are a few specialised libraries I have used/am using: